Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 - Active-Active (application/webserver) In K8S lng we are saying stateless, it means all application is runing like :- RC, RS, Deployemnt all stateless
 - Active-passive (Databases,mysql/pgsql) In K8S lng we are saying statefull , its means all databases is runing like :- mysql, mongodb , postgress, this is the statefull

+**Service Account**

+- When third-party software performs any task, it uses a service account to verify its identity.
+The system validates that service account, and if the required permissions are allowed, it lets the task proceed.

 # Commmand to create service account and access given

 -  kubectl create sa nitin